ruelasb/ruelasb.github.io/README.md

 old, new and upcoming code and their capabilities.
 My goal is not to teach you every piece of technology out there but to help you become acquainted with the terrain; sharing with you the tools and skills that have helped me journey into the unknown.
-A modern day Lewis and Clark exploration--you won't know what lies ahead but you will have the tools and skills to succeed.
+A modern day Lewis and Clark exploration--you don't know what lies ahead but you will have the tools and skills to succeed.

 My name is Bryant Ruelas and welcome to Web Dev 101.
 I hope you enjoy this course and find the passion, love, and excitement that I have found since my introduction to the web.
-The style of teaching I will implement will shift away and into a different direction than the typical, "I teach you read."
+The style of teaching I will implement will shift away from the typical, "I teach you read" to a "let's build something" kind of style.

 Because you can easily find book knowledge and literature on any given code--pretty much anywhere--we will take more of a "hands-on" approach and make something a little more tangible.
 Still, I encourage you to pick up a book, read an article or watch online tutorials for your general knowledge.
 We will create user interfaces to edify your understanding of the web in practical real-world examples.
-Some portions of the lesson may be confusing but I encourage you to keep going.
+If some portions of the lesson become difficult or confusing, I encourage you to keep going.

 #### In this course: